AztecProtocol/engineering-designs/docs/prover-reward-boost/dd.md

 To do so, we will first introduce an "activity score" and then a method to derive the number of shares from that it.

 Every `prover` will have some value `x` that is stored for them specifically reflecting their recent activity.
 The value is computed fairly simply.
 Every time an epoch passes, the activity score goes down by 1.
-Every block the prover produces increases their value with 2.
+Every block the prover produces increases their value with some "proof_increase" value.
-The value is bounded to be between `0` and `upper`.
+The values are bounded to be between `0` and `upper`, and we apply this "clamp" after the subtraction and again after the addition.

+$$
+\min(\max(0, curr - 1) + increase, upper)
+$$

 We use `upper` to limit the score in order to constrain how long a boost is maintained after the actor stops proving.

-Beware that this structure means that the score WILL go down, if there is nothing to prove.
+Beware that this structure means that the score WILL go down, if there is nothing to prove, and jump when the first proof is provided.
 This is acknowledged, since supporting that makes the accounting much simpler and cheaper, as we only need to store a score and a time of that score to be able to derive the current score.

 The score and timestamp is then updated at proof submission.